prince-aegon/GEDStorm-Old/README.md

 - All individuals are parsed and their name, sex and id are displayed.
 - Number of individuals is calculated
 - Calculate and link individuals to families
+- Create modes to run based on user
+- Process errors in file and display them appropriately

 ## TODO

-- Create modes to run based on user
 - Calculate ages of individuals during events
-- Process errors in file and display them appropriately
+- Use [JSON Spirit](https://github.com/cierelabs/json_spirit) or [ThorsSerializer] (https://github.com/Loki-Astari/ThorsSerializer) to convert our objects into JSON Strings
-- GUI Interface to display families and other data in a readable form
+- Use the json strings to store data on a web server
+- On multiple parses of a single file, store the json object in a database like Postgres or MySql

 ## Future ideas

 - Process and correct error on the fly
-- Use a database to retrieve information for future calls
 - Remove irrelevant and redundant data from the GEDCOM file before parsing